 As a former home builder, I know that not all leads are created equal.
 We’ve all seen our share of leads that don’t pan out and leads that end up generating business.
 But it’s not just the quality of leads that differs.
 Where those leads come from can require that we respond to them differently.

-For instance, leads that come from referals and leads that come from your website are two very different things—and need to be handled differently.
+For instance, leads that come from referrals and leads that come from your website are two very different things—and need to be handled differently.

 There’s a bit more involved in qualifying leads that are generated by your website.
-This doesn’t mean website leads aren’t good leads (here’s an interesting post that dispels that notion), but website leads require a different kind of attention.
+This doesn’t mean website leads aren’t good leads, but website leads require a different kind of attention.
 There is generally a longer process involved in qualifying web-generated leads.
 You need additional “touches” because you need to win the trust of these potential clients.
 You need to nurture these leads and find out exactly what it is they want to know.
 And that means you have to have a process in place to record who they are and what they’ve requested from you.

-To put things in a slightly different way: Referal leads are the low-hanging fruit that’s (relatively) easier to grab.
+To put things in a slightly different way: Referral leads are the low-hanging fruit that’s (relatively) easier to grab.
 Web-generated leads require more thought, more work, and more time.
 You never want to ignore that low-hanging fruit.
-Grab it and make the most of it (Here are some ideas for capturing more referal leads).
+Grab it and make the most of it.
 But understand that in order to survie and thrive, you’re going to need both kinds of leads.

 Just make sure you consider where your leads come from and treat them with the kind of attention they need in order to get the results you want.